-Stay up to date on the latest trends in digital transformation, the future of application services, technology and architectures evolving from the transition to an AI-assisted future, and insights into emerging application security models with blogs from the Office of the CTO.
+Stay up to date on the latest trends in digital transformation, the future of application services, technology and architectures evolving from the transition to an AI-assisted future, and insights into emerging application security models with articles and blogs from the Office of the CTO.

 Despite changes in architectures and location, security problems do not change.
 Customers still need to protect applications, ensure availability, and defend against DDoS attacks.
 Application security is just a bigger challenge now due to the expanding attack surfaces and vulnerabilities.

 There are two walls in the delivery path for applications.
 The first (which has been the cause of much friction) is between development and production.
 And while DevOps methodologies have begun to break down this wall, the other—the one between production and delivery to consumers—is not so easily breached.

 In the three phases of digital transformation, the first phase is all about automation.
 The focus on digitizing of workflows in phase two will ultimately offer business a path forward to the third phase, where data-driven services will generate actionable insights that improve efficiency, reduce process friction, and increase both productivity and profits.

 First confined to the data center, Application Performance Monitoring (APM) has become increasingly context-driven around web-based user experiences.
 Today, it isn't enough to identify what went wrong after the fact.
 Businesses need to identify where trouble might occur before it happens.